cromano8/Time_Series_Snowflake/README.md

 ## Configuration Setup

-1. Create a `.env` file and populate it with your account details, or use SnowCLI to store credentials :
+1. Create a `.env` file and populate it with your account details, or use SnowCLI to store credentials.
+You do not need BOTH password and authenticator.
+Authenticator is there for people who have SSO:

     ```plaintext
     SNOWFLAKE_ACCOUNT = abc123.us-east-1